Rev. Ed Mease

 Their second call in ministry was to St. Paul’s Lutheran Church in Coffeyville, Kansas (which, interestingly, was Pastor Ed’s mother’s home parish as a child and again in young adulthood).
 Serving there from 1989 until 1994, they accepted the call to St. Paul – where he has been Senior Pastor since August of 1994.

 As pastor and partner (Becca herself is a 1979 Parish Worker graduate of St. John’s), they participated in PLI — the Pastoral Leadership Institute – as a part of the class of 2003.
 In 2007, a mission trip to Vietnam (for Pastor Ed) was a part of that experience.
-They are currently participating in PLI’s D2MC – Discipleship to Missional Communities – program (together with our Congregational President and her husband).
+They have completed PLI’s D2MC – Discipleship to Missional Communities – program (together with then Congregational President, Janice Denney, and her husband, Joey).
 Becca is employed with the Veteran’s Administration.